Industry News

 How to improve the quality of a marketing brief over time

-To improve the quality of a brief, certain best practices can be implemented.
+To improve brief quality, certain best practices can be put in place.
 Standardising marketing brief templates helps avoid omissions and harmonise working methods.

-It is also useful to centralise briefs in a single tool to facilitate collaboration.
-This organisation allows marketing teams to save time and produce more consistent content.
+It is also useful to centralise briefs in a single tool in order to facilitate collaboration.
+This organisation enables marketing teams to save time and produce more consistent content.

-A well-structured marketing brief is one of the pillars of a successful communications project.
-By clarifying project objectives, constraints, and deliverables from the outset, teams improve their efficiency and reduce unnecessary revisions.
+A marketing brief that is well structured is one of the pillars of a successful communications project.
+By clarifying the project objectives, constraints and deliverables from the outset, teams improve their efficiency and reduce unnecessary feedback.
 Thanks to brief templates and dedicated tools like Smartevo, it becomes easier to write a clear marketing brief.
-This brief is structured and genuinely useful for creative teams.
+This brief is structured and really useful for creative teams.

 Finally focus on what is important.